beccasaurus/adventurers-guide-to-bash/Adventurer's Guide/Numbers/Arithmetic.md

 # ⚔️

-Addition, Subtraction, Multiplication, Division, Modulo, Exponentiation.
+Addition, Subtraction, Multiplication, Division, Exponentiation, and more!

 ![Arithmetic](Arithmetic.jpg)